plumatic/schema/README.md

 ;; And you can turn on validation to catch bugs in your functions and schemas
 (s/with-fn-validation
   (stamped-names ["bob"]))
-==> RuntimeException Output of stamped-names does not match schema:
+==> RuntimeException: Output of stamped-names does not match schema:
      {:date (not (instance? java.lang.Long "1378267311501"))}

 ;; Oops, I guess we should remove that `str` from `stamped-names`.